Blind Japan Project

 What is the Blind Japan Project

 The Blind Japan Project is my way of using my passion for Japan to raise awareness and foster understanding of those who are blind/visually impaired.
 Through the Blind Japan Project I do long-distance solo walks across Japan using little more than my white cane, Google Maps, and the help of people I encounter along the way.
-I document these journeys through social media posts and YouTube videos.
+I document these journeys through social media posts, YouTube videos, and podcasts.
 In doing so, I show the world what it is like being someone with a visual impairment and how I overcome the many challenges that present themselves while walking across Japan.

-To date I have done two long-distance walks: the Tokaido Challenge and the Miyajima Challenge.
-Combined these two walks span a distance of about 900 km (550 miles) between Nihonbashi Bridge in Tokyo and the city of Iwakuni in western Japan.
+To date I have done three long-distance walks: the Tokaido Challenge, the Miyajima Challenge, and the Kyushu Challenge.
+Combined these three walks span a distance of about 1,400 km (870 miles) between Nihonbashi Bridge in Tokyo and Sakurajima in Kagoshima Prefecture at the southern end of mainland Japan.

-In 2025 I am planning to do another 400-500 km walk which will take me from Iwakuni to the southern island of Kyushu.
+In 2026 I am planning to do a tandem bicycle ride across the Tohoku region of Japan.
+This will be a roughly 1,000 km route spanning from Nihonbashi in Tokyo to Cape Oma at the northern tip of Japan’s main island of Honshu.
 I will need sponsors to make this happen, so if you would like to support, please hit the button below and reach out!

 CHALLENGES

-, I generally am unable to see text on street signs, detailed maps, and landmarks.
+I am unable to see standard sized text, detailed maps, and landmarks.
 As a result, I have had to face a long list of challenges while walking across Japan.
 Some of these include:

 • Problematic Directions: Due to my limited eyesight, I am forced to heavily rely on Google Maps for navigation.
 However, Google Maps regularly provides problematic walking directions that take me down roads not suited for pedestrians.
 As a result of this I have found myself in many unsafe situations.
 Problems with navigation software have also resulted in getting lost on an almost daily basis thus forcing me to waste time and walk far more than necessary.